MiltonGreat/Customer-Churn-Prediction/README.md

 - Non-Churn (0): 1934 samples
 - Churn (1): 1354 samples

+### Solution Approach

+Data: Customer demographics, engagement metrics, and subscription history.

+### Methods

+1. **Data Cleaning**: Missing values were handled, outliers were removed from numerical columns, and categorical features were encoded using one-hot encoding.
+2. **Feature Engineering**: Derived features like average cashback per interaction and complaints per tenure were added to improve predictive power.
+3. **Data Balancing**: SMOTE and random undersampling were applied to balance the target variable classes.
+4. **Model Training**: Various models were trained, including Logistic Regression, XGBoost, and Random Forest.
+Logistic Regression was adjusted for class imbalance, and the XGBoost model was trained with scale adjustments to handle imbalance.
+5. **Evaluation**: Models were evaluated on accuracy, precision, recall, and F1-score.
+Additionally, the decision threshold for Logistic Regression was adjusted to optimize recall, providing a better balance between precision and recall.

 ### Results

+#### Model Performance
+- The XGBoost model demonstrated the highest performance with an overall accuracy of 94%.
+- The Logistic Regression model, though slightly less accurate, offered strong interpretability and high recall (0.95 for churn class), making it useful for identifying at-risk customers.

+#### Key Drivers of Churn
+- Customers with higher complaint frequency and shorter tenures are more likely to churn.
+- Tenure was found to be the most influential factor, followed by complaints per tenure and cashback amount.

+#### Churn Prediction Performance
-- Achieved an F1 score of 0.82 for churn prediction.
+- The model achieved an F1-score of 0.82 for churn prediction.
-- Identified key churn drivers: low engagement frequency and long response times for support queries.
+- Identified key churn drivers, such as low engagement frequency and long response times for support queries.
-- Recommended targeted outreach campaigns, projected to reduce churn by 10%.

 ## Key Findings

-- The XGBoost model demonstrated the highest accuracy in predicting customer churn, with an overall accuracy of 94%.
+- XGBoost: Best-performing model, with the highest accuracy of 94%.
-- The Logistic Regression model, while slightly less accurate, offered good interpretability and could be adjusted to prioritize recall.
+- Logistic Regression: Offers a good balance of interpretability and performance, with the ability to adjust decision thresholds for better recall.
+- Churn Drivers: Low engagement and poor support experiences are the most significant predictors of churn.

 ### Future Work